SonyCSLParis/Motorized-stage/README.md

 </p>

-By using the EasyDriver we could rotate each motor by on microstep.
+By using the EasyDriver we could rotate each motor by one microstep.
 In the end the set-up enabled us to reach a minimal movement of 1,95 μm along the **x** axis and of 0,05 μm along the **y** axis.

 In order to estimate the quality of our set-up, we measured its precision using the registration method which calculates the spatial correlation between two successive images.